 Among the folk narratives of the LGBTQ community, there are some that occur in recent history that nevertheless have the qualities of myth in that they mark important moments in the formation of the community’s identity and ethos.

 One of the most important myths with characteristics of legend in the Gay community is that of the Stonewall Uprising.
 The most common version of the Stonewall myth describes the days of unrest in June 1969 as the result of a united effort among people of diverse orientations and gender identities.
-As such, narratives of the Stonewall Uprising have become a creation myth for the Gay community, despite evidence that Gay liberation came about as a gradual process in which the accumulation of erotic encounters, romances, festivals, drag shows, brutal attacks, protests against oppression, the whole collective experience of large-scale community awareness could not be narrowed to one moment in history.
+As such, narratives of the Stonewall Uprising have become a creation myth for the Gay community, despite evidence that Gay liberation came about as a gradual process in which the accumulation of erotic encounters, romances, festivals, drag shows, brutal attacks, protests against oppression, all generated a collective experience of large-scale community awareness that cannot be narrowed to just one moment in history.

 In the formation of a grand historical narrative, some figures from antiquity have acquired status as LGBTQ legendary figures, such as the sixth-century Greek poet Sappho and the philosopher Socrates.
 Some legends have been reinterpreted to contain homoerotic content, as the story of Achilles and Patroclus in the Iliad.
 Accounts of the two in classical Greek versions of the Iliad refer to them as kinfolk, with no sexual connotations in their relationship.
 But later versions of their story in Hellenistic Greek times portray them as lovers.